It has been a few years now since I quit my job to travel.

 Owning no more than a handful of belongings, I have been travelling the world.
 Yet I never shared here what’s the motivation behind this nomadic lifestyle.

 So let’s discuss it today…

-We’re caught up in the clutter of day-to-day existence, of paying bills, of buying this and selling that, that taking some time out, only to realise that there is a wide world outside has become so difficult.
-And not only are we ignoring the free world out there, we are moving farther away from it, everyday, suffocating our previous lives around the tiny corners of our home, and our workplace.
+We’re caught up in the clutter of day-to-day existence, of buying this and selling that, that taking some time out only to realise that there is a big world outside our small horizons, has become really difficult.

-We’ve all read plenty of books, heard dozens of real life accounts, about happy travellers and blissful nomads, and they always leave us in a complete awe.
-And within us all, there is always a part that wants us to break free and become that rolling stone again that we once were, when we were kids.
+We have all heard of real-life accounts of happy travellers and blissful nomads, leaving us in complete awe.
+And within us all, there is a part that wants us to do the same.

-So yea, travelling never goes in vein.
-As it always leave behind a better version of you.
-The many kind experiences of local people and cultures, prepares yourself for a better you.
-But if you’re looking for a perfect time to travel, you will never be able to travel.
+Similarly, if you’re looking for a perfect time to travel, you will never be able to travel.
 Because you will never have enough money.
 Because your family will always freak out.
-Because you will wait forever for someone to join you.
-And because you will always be asked to settle down!
+Because you will wait for someone to join you!

 Because You Will Never Have Enough Money